 For security reasons, the token is only visible immediately after it's created.
 If you lose your token, then you need to delete your existing token and then generate a new token.

-After you retrieve your deployment variables and CLI authentication token, you can integrate Shopify CLI into your continuous deployment pipeline using your CI/CD provider.
+After you retrieve your extension ID and CLI authentication token, you can integrate Shopify CLI into your continuous integration pipeline using your CI/CD provider.

-The CD pipeline step should install Shopify CLI and all of its dependencies.
+The CI pipeline step should install Shopify CLI and all of its dependencies.

-To push to Shopify programmatically using your CD pipeline step, include the following:
+To push to Shopify programmatically using your CI pipeline step, include the following:

 - An environment variable that contains the authentication token that you generated in the Partner Dashboard.

-Where possible, you should protect the authentication token, API key, and extension ID values by masking them or storing them as secrets.
+Where possible, you should protect the authentication token, extension ID, client ID, and client secret parameter values by masking them or storing them as secrets.